Swastika Laundry: History

-It continued to exist as a separate company until the late 1960s, when it was bought out by the Spring Grove Laundry company, which continued to operate from the same site in Ballsbridge.
-Nevertheless, the logo and name continued in use until the premises closed in 1987.
+It continued to exist as a separate company until the late 1960s, when it was bought out by the Spring Grove Laundry company, which continued to operate from the same site in Ballsbridge until selling the site in the early 21st century.
+The logo and name continued in use until the late 1980's, when it became rebranded as Spring Grove Services.

 Later history of site

 Even following the closure of the laundry, its brick chimney, emblazoned with a large white swastika, remained visible for some years from many places in the surrounding area, including the Merrion Road, a main road south from Dublin.

 Spring Grove sold the property for redevelopment in the early 21st century during the Dublin property boom of the 1990s and 2000s, as Ballsbridge was by then a popular and exclusive area of Dublin 4.
 An office development called "The Oval" was constructed on the site.
 The chimney, which is a protected structure, survives, but the painted swastika does not.
 The chimney is surrounded by the "oval" of the new development.